 Panasonic shoe deodorizer is as useless as it sounds

-Over the years, Japan has brought us so many products never occur to us we might need (Banana holder, noodle cooler).
+Over the years, Japan has brought us so many products that we never thought we would need (Banana holder, noodle cooler).
 They even had a word for it, chindogu.
 The next on deck is another device by Panasonic, the MS-DS100 shoe deodorizer.

 I would say it is a slight upgrade from its predecessor the deodorizing hanger Nanoe-X MS-DH100.
 It’s no surprise the $176 hanger advertised to remove odor from your clothes is not putting laundry stores out of business.
 It currently holds a one-star review from a poor lone buyer.

 We are going to make a bold prediction that the MS-DS100 will do better because it might solve a real problem.
-Panasonic said the shoe deodorizer will come out in Japan in September 2018, by then you will probably able to buy them online everywhere else.
+Panasonic said the shoe deodorizer will come out in Japan in Sept.
+2018, by then you will be probably able to buy them online everywhere else.

-Panasonic said it will remove the odor in 5 hours, or if your shoes really stink, you can choose the 7 hour-mode for a more throughout clean.
+Panasonic said it will remove the odor in five hours, or if your shoes really stink, you can choose the seven hour-mode for a more throughout clean.

-It is unclear how much the device will cost until Panasonic actually releases it, but it looks like it will be the same price range of the deodorizing hanger.
+It is unclear how much the device will cost until Panasonic actually releases it, but it looks like it will be the same price range as the deodorizing hanger.